Core Bond

 Portfolio Manager, Director of Asset Allocation Services

-Chris Grogan, CFA, serves as Director of Asset Allocation Services, Co-Portfolio Manager for Eventide's US Equity Market Strategy, and Portfolio Manager for Eventide's Fixed-Income Strategies.
+Chris Grogan, CFA, serves as Director of Asset Allocation Services, Co-Portfolio Manager for Eventide's US Equity Market, Large Cap Growth, Large Cap Value, Small Cap, and International Strategies, and Portfolio Manager for Eventide's Fixed-Income Strategies.
 Within his roles at Eventide, Mr. Grogan is primarily involved with leading asset allocation strategy, systematic portfolio construction, multi-asset risk analytics, sub-advisor oversight, and investment consultation services.

 Prior to joining Eventide in 2019, Mr. Grogan was an Associate Portfolio Manager with Boston Advisors, LLC.
 Before that, he was a Financial Planning Analyst with Raymond James.

-Mr. Grogan has a dual B.A. in Economics and Finance from Gordon College.
+Mr. Grogan holds a dual B.A. in Economics and Finance from Gordon College.
 He holds the Chartered Financial Analyst designation and is a member of the CFA Society Boston and CFA Institute.

 David Dirk, CFA